alberthun/legacy-sense-docs/guides/002-sdks/001-ios-sdk.md

 Follow the guides below to configure your app.

 ## Release Notes
-* 1.2.15 - Fixed issue with SDK location
+* 1.3.0-beta.56 - Support indoor atlas provider

 ## Installation
 To integrate Sixgill into your Xcode project, use CocoaPods.